oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE4.md

 ![](./images/jenkins-adding-creds-1.png)

 2. On the next screen click on *Add Credentials*.
-The first credentials we are going to add is the kubeconfig file you downloaded in the initial setup step.
+The first credentials we are going to add is the OCI-config file you downloaded in the initial setup step.
 Please input as shown in the screenshot below then click **OK**:

 + Kind - **Secret file**
 + File - **Choose the config file from you machine**